budach/pysster/README.md

 pip3 install tensorflow-gpu
 ```

-By the time of writing the most recent TensorFlow version is 1.9 and requires CUDA 9 and cuDNN 7.
+At the time of writing the most recent TensorFlow version is 1.12 and the pre-built binary requires CUDA 9 and cuDNN 7.2.
 You can always check the required versions in the TensorFlow [release notes](https://github.com/tensorflow/tensorflow/releases).

 ### Documentation